GasserElbanna/serab-byols/README.md

 # Load model with weights - located in the root directory of this repo
 model = serab_byols.load_model(checkpoint_path, model_name)

-# Create a batch of 2 white noise clips that are 2-seconds long
+# Create a batch of 2 white noise clips that are 2-seconds long for the sake of example
 # and compute scene embeddings for each clip
 audio = torch.rand((2, model.sample_rate * 2))
 embeddings = serab_byols.get_scene_embeddings(audio, model)